Andreansx/Networking-lab/projects/13-school-network/readme.md

 I then typed the IP into the web browser and of course it showed the RouterOS WebFig login screen.

 > [!NOTE]
 > By the way, the ROS version on the router is v5.14, which is full of security vulnerabilities.
-One of them is called "Chimay Red" and applies to MikroTik devices with ROS versions up to 6.34.x.
+One of them is called "Chimay Red" and applies to MikroTik devices with ROS versions below 6.34.x.
-> This should be updated a very long time ago.
+> This router should be updated a very long time ago.
 The 5.14 version is not even available for download.
 > I just want to point out how serious this is.
 > The fact that it has not been updated since version 5.14, makes it more than **13 years** without an update.
 > I am not saying this to shame anyone, but to show that a well-working network does not rely on a one-time setup.